lz100/spsComps/README.md

 systemPipeShiny Components (spsComps) package is a collection of Shiny custom UI and server components.
-These components include different kinds of new inputs, buttons, animations, procgress loaders on the UI side.
-Exception handling functions, new upload control function and more on server side.
+These components include different kinds of new inputs, buttons, animations, progress loaders and more on the UI side.
+There are also components like exception handling, validation functions on server side.

 ## Demos